 If you’ve been bitten, scratched or if you think you have been in contact with the rabies virus through a wild or domestic animal, contact Info-Santé 811 as soon as possible.

-Rabies is usually transmitted through the bite or scratch of a rabid animal.
+Rabies is usually transmitted through the bite or scratch of an infected animal.
 You can also get rabies if the saliva of an infected animal comes into contact with:

 - Your eyes